-The available call budget is EUR 9 000 000 (nine million Euros).
-The EU cofinancing is limited to a maximum of 80% of the total eligible costs.
+The available call budget is EUR 4 400 000.
+The EU co-financing is limited to a maximum of 95% of the total eligible costs.

-We expect to fund between 3 and 4 projects.
-The maximum grant amount is set at EUR 3 500 000 (three million five hundred thousand Euros) per project, but this does not preclude the submission/selection of proposals requesting lower amounts.
+We expect to fund 1 project for a maximum grant amount of EUR 4 400 000 but this does not preclude the submission/selection of a proposal requesting a lower amount.